 Orchestra was at 7:15 am, football practice after school, then drama practice across town.
 Each day was some type of practice which involved orchestra outside of school, singing, violin lessons, etc. My mom never complained about the schedule and many times would wait for me to complete my lesson or practice.

 Through-out all of this she had debilitating arthritis.
 Never once did she complain about her maladies though it was hard for her to walk.
 In addition to that her hands showed the arthritis disease in the form of swelling and curvature.
 Her inner strength, intelligence, and kindness were on display everyday.
-My mom was the Cancer Society chairman for Marin County and orchestrated drive schedules to many drivers that would pick up cancer patients that were either too frail to drive or were less fortunate and didn't own a car.
+My mom was chairman of the Cancer Society for Marin County and she orchestrated drive schedules for many drivers that would pick up cancer patients that were either too frail to drive or were less fortunate and didn’t own a car.
 This led to her receiving an award where she was recognized by a San Francisco radio station as a person that gave so much back to society.
 I can not begin to express how grateful I was to be blessed to have my mom in my life (though it was for to short a period of time).

 I look back and smile at the time we spent together.
 If ever there was a person that made the world a better place… it was my mom.
 I hope and pray that all that read this will either reach out to their mom or remember that time together you hold so dear.